SkyllaTech/SpaceCommander/CONFIGURATION.md

 ### type: \<master-type\>
 > Required
+> Format: string

 Currently available options:
- - `arduino-arm` : For ARM based Arduino master devices.
+ - `arduino` : For Arduino master devices.
- - `arduino-avr` : For AVR based Arduino master devices.
+ - `python2` : For Python2 based master devices.
- - `python` : For Python3 based master devices.
+ - `python3` : For Python3 based master devices.

 ### timeout: \<master-timeout\>
 > Optional
+> Format: integer

 Connection timeout for the master in milliseconds.
 If a slave device does not respond to the master within the timeout period, the master will assume that an error has occurred, and can react appropriately.